A reading from the gospel according to Matthew 5:27-32:

 32 But I say to you, whoever divorces his wife (unless the marriage is unlawful) causes her to commit adultery, and whoever marries a divorced woman commits adultery.”

 The gospel above tells us that adultery, lust, and divorce are sinful activities.
 Yet these are the very things majority of the people are guilty of.
 Anyone who is not lustful, please raise your hand.
-No one dares to, perhaps.
+No one would dare to, perhaps.
 Indeed, we commit sin with our thoughts, words and deeds and many times we just cannot control it.
 Try as we may to avoid sinning, we fail again and again and we often fail miserably.

 It is so easy to commit sin.
 That is why Saint Paul writes in Romans 3:23 that everyone has sinned and falls short of the glory of God.
 Yet God is our loving Father.
 He understands our weaknesses and wickedness.
 He also knows our hardheartedness and self-centeredness.
 He is aware of our thoughts and motivation.
 He can easily forgive us if we humbly ask for it.